Pulitzer Prizes in journalism awarded to The New York Times, The Washington Post, AP and others

 The New Yorker magazine won two Pulitzers.
 Sarah Stillman won in explanatory reporting for her report on the legal system’s reliance on felony murder charges.
 Contributor Medar de la Cruz won in illustrated reporting and commentary for his story humanizing inmates in the Rikers Island jail in New York City.

-The staff of Lookout Santa Cruz in California won a Pulitzer in breaking news reporting for what the prize board called “detailed and nimble community-minded coverage of flooding and mudslides in its community over a holiday weekend.
+The staff of Lookout Santa Cruz in California won a Pulitzer in breaking news reporting for what the prize board called “nimble community-minded coverage" of flooding and mudslides.

 Besides the Post, the Pulitzers gave a second award in national reporting to the Reuters staff for an “eye-opening” series that probed Elon Musk’s automobile and aerospace businesses.